 On the live side, guests can view auction items in person, socialize over dinner, and raise their paddles in the appeal—and guests at home can participate in the auction from their mobile devices, just as if they were present.
 Many nonprofits have also adopted streaming technology to entertain remote guests and bring them into the program, unifying the home and away teams for one fantastic event.

-Focus on Comfort, Ease, and Communication
+Focus on Comfort, Ease, and Communication in your event safety plan

 After more than a year of avoiding public places or large group gatherings, some guests may feel awkward or out of practice attending a live fundraiser again.
 Others may be ready to jump right in and need a little gentle reminder to maintain social distance.
 Here are some things we’ve seen nonprofits do to help everyone feel more at ease returning to in-person fundraising events while putting guests’ health and safety first.